hashgraph/hedera-sdk-reference/reference/core/Transaction.md

 ---

-##### `maxRetry`: `Uint64`
+##### `maxAttempts`: `Uint64`

-The number of times to return this transaction.
+The number of times to retry submtting this transaction.
 Transactions are retried when Hedera Hashgraph returns a status code that implies the transaction should be resubmitted, or when a node doesn't responde.

 ---